JacobA-kline/backend-developer-task/README.md

 The application includes validation for email addresses and gender.
 Email addresses are considered valid if they match the pattern `[a-zA-Z0-9_.+-]+@[a-zA-Z0-9-]+\.[a-zA-Z0-9-.]+`.
 Gender is considered valid if it is either "male" or "female".
 If either of these validations fail, the request will return an error message and a status code of `400 Bad Request`.

 ## UI
-- A Nginx container serves a UI at localhost/user-management with 3 buttons:
+- A Nginx container serves a UI at localhost/user-management with the following options:
     - View Specific User
     - View All Users
     - Delete User
+    - Create User
+    - Update User

 ## Running The Application